andyxwq/Temporary-Files-Cleanup-Script/readme.txt

-Temporary Files Cleanup Script
-This script is designed to perform cleanup tasks related to temporary files, cache, and system logs on a Windows machine.
-It helps free up disk space and maintain system performance.
 Here’s what the script does:

 Delete Temporary Files:
 Clears temporary files from the %TEMP% folder.